udo-munk/Pico-Eval-Board-80/README.md

 You can also use PICO_PLATFORM=rp2350-riscv if you have the appropriate RISC-V toolchain installed.

+Please note that the LCD won't work with a RP2350, the 8080/Z80 virtual machine works OK, though.

 Flash picosim.uf2 into the device, and then prepare a MicroSD card.